terramate-io/terramate/docs/backend-config.md

 }
 ```

-And terrastack will use that to generate terraform code with a backend
+And terrastack will use that to generate Terraform code with a backend
 configuration.
 A configuration can only provide one backend block
 (overriding the config is possible, check
 [Overriding Configuration](#overriding-configuration) for more details).